vidaud/seta/seta-doc/docs/user-guide/communities.md

     Only one admin spot can be claimed.
 Once the creator has left the community, creator status can't be granted to an admin or moderator.
 If you can't claim the admin role in a community it may be because there are moderators or other people have recently been accepted to become an admin.

-### Difference between a member visitor and participant in open communities
+### Difference between a member visitor and participant in public communities

-In open communities you can interact with a community as a member or as a visitor.
+In public communities you can interact with a community as a member or as a visitor.
 Once a member or visitor posts or comments in the community they become a participant.

 -  **Member**:  someone who has joined the community.
     - No admin approval required.
     - Can post and comment.

-- **Visitor**: someone who isnt a member of the community.
+- **Visitor**: someone who isn't a member of the community.
     - No admin approval required.
     - Can post and comment.